House Subsidence Claims

 Unfortunately, insurers feel that nowadays their most cost-effective solution is to use a light mechanical repair of the cracks to try to prevent further damage and to address the decoration issues.
 This does not always solve the problem and in many cases, the damage reoccurs, resulting in the Policyholder having to endure further disruption and inconvenience whilst insurers plan their next proposal.

-Property Defects' Role In The Claim Process
+Property Defects' Role In The Subsidence Claims Process

 We identify the actual cause of movement of a building and take specialist advice from engineers as to the correct long-term solution for the problem.
 In representing the property owner we ensure that insurers fulfil their obligations under the terms of the policy/warranty and acquire an equitable solution to return the owner to a pre-loss position.